queeenaya/ToDoList-App/README.md

 # ToDoList-App

-Created and designed a user responsive website for listing ToDo items
+* Created and designed a responsive website for listing ToDo's by using EJS as a templating engine
+* Implemented CRUD operations to handle user's listed items